Description

 Espresso:

-Refers to coffee that’s ground very fine, almost like table salt or powdered sugar (but slightly gritty, not fluffy like flour). t’s specifically made for brewing espresso machine.
+Refers to coffee that’s ground very fine, almost like table salt or powdered sugar (but slightly gritty, not fluffy like flour).
+It’s specifically made for a brewing espresso machine.
 Espresso machines push hot water through the coffee at around 9 bars of pressure (like in an Espresso shot).

 Fine Grind: